Free Washington D.C. Arrests, Criminal Records, & Probation Search

 It is also important to note that PACER is a paid service.

-If you are still looking for information, contact DC’s local law enforcement agency or the clerk of court.
+If you are still looking for information, contact DC’s local law enforcement agency or the clerk of court or follow the steps for obtaining warrant information in Washington, D.C.

 You may request a background check for many different reasons.
 Some of these include: